Year 2 2024 - 2025

 Miss Roberts 2DR

 Hi!
-I am Miss Roberts, and I lead KS1.
-This will be my seventh year teaching at Woodlands Primary School, and I am so excited for another great year at such a fantastic school.
+I'm Miss Roberts, and I lead Key Stage 1.
+This will be my eighth year teaching at

-When I am not in school, I like to keep myself busy with exercise.
-I also enjoy travelling to new cities and countries, and spending time with my family and friends.
+When I’m not in school, I like to keep active through exercise.
+I also enjoy travelling to

-I can’t wait to begin our learning journey together in September and learn about all of your interests, hopes and dreams.
-It is going to be a very exciting year!
+I can’t wait to begin our learning journey together in September and discover all of your

 Mr Barnes 2PB

 Hello everyone!
-I am Mr Barnes and I have been working at Woodlands Primary School for 17 years across EYFS, Key Stage 1 and Key Stage 2.
+I am Mr Barnes and I have been working at Woodlands Primary School for 18 years across EYFS, Key Stage 1 and Key Stage 2.

 I am passionate about the Arts and have led a number of whole school art projects since starting at Woodlands.
 One of the most successful projects was the one based on the impact of palm oil on animals in Sumatra.
 It was in association with Chester Zoo and the school looked amazing when completed.
 The children produced work of such a high standard and more importantly, understood how important it is to look out for products using sustainable palm oil ingredients.

-Outside of school, I have two children, Mia, 18 and Charlie who is 16.
+Outside of school, I have two children, Mia, 20 and Charlie who is 18.
 I enjoy running, cycling, football and most of all, being with my family.
 I cannot wait to learn more about you, and discover what your passions, hopes and dreams are!

-I am very excited to be your new teacher and I cannot wait to help you to be the best you can be!
+I am very excited to be your new teacher and I cannot wait to help you to be the best you can be.

 Welcome to Year 2

-- To use expanded noun phrases to describe and specify
+- To use expanded noun phrases

 Maths